-This is because the time of year not only effects the ground and weather outside but also the amount of sunlight your tomatoes can get.
+This is because the time of year not only affects the ground and weather outside but also the amount of sunlight your tomatoes can get.
 Getting enough sunlight is crucial for them if they are to grow properly.

 The best time to plant your tomatoes is from late February to early March if you are growing them in a greenhouse and from late March to early April if you are growing them outside.
-This will ensure that your tomatoes get the best possible access to sunlight and warmth that they need.
+This will ensure that your tomatoes get the best possible access to the sunlight and warmth that they need.

 How Cold Can Tomatoes Tolerate?

 Now that you know when to plant your tomatoes you might be wondering what temperature they can tolerate – after all if you want to have access to them all year round you need to know the temperatures they can endure.